 In the Teams app, share the window of content in the meeting.
 When you share content in Teams, it minimizes the controls to the lower right corner of the screen.
 As shown above for two screens, click in the center of the minimized window, on the video or initials shown and the Teams app will be displayed full size again.
 Now you can see everyone who has their video turned on and you can see the chat if desired.
 Here is an example of PowerPoint slides in Reading View beside the Teams app on a single screen when shared in a Teams meeting.

-To stop sharing the second screen, use the stop sharing button in the Teams control bar.
+To stop sharing the window, use the stop sharing button in the Teams control bar.

 Teams allows you to see participant videos while sharing content